Abdur Rouf Chowdhury

-Abdur Rouf Chowdhury is a Bangladesh Nationalist Party politician, former Member of Parliament of Kushtia-2.
+Abdur Rauf Chowdhury was a Bangladesh Nationalist Party politician who was a member of parliament for Kushtia-2.

 Career

 Chowdhury was a veteran of Bangladesh Liberation War.

 Chowdhury was elected to parliament from Kushtia-2 as a Bangladesh Awami League candidate in 1973.
 He was elected in 1991 as a Bangladesh Nationalist Party candidate from Kushtia-3.

-Chowdhury refused to participate in the February 1996 election due to no party other than Bangladesh Nationalist Party contesting the election.
+Chowdhury refused to participate in the February 1996 election due to no party other than the Bangladesh Nationalist Party contesting the election.
 The nomination went to Shahidul Islam.

+Chowdhury died on 24 July 2014 in Dhaka.

-His son, barrister Raghib Rauf Chowdhury, is the Office Secretary of the Lawyers unit of Bangladesh Nationalist Party.
+His son, barrister Raghib Rauf Chowdhury, is the office secretary of the Lawyers unit of Bangladesh Nationalist Party.